U.S. Spends Billions on Missile Defense, Still Can’t Stop a North Korean Attack

 “Partly we are failing because it is the hardest thing the Pentagon has tried to do,” Phil Coyle, a former Pentagon weapons tester, told Politico.
 “We’ve had more success with short-range and medium-range systems.
 But they are going more slowly, they are traveling in the atmosphere.
 That is different than traveling at 15,000 miles per hour in space.
 Especially when the enemy is trying to fool you.”

-As the video below explains, there are various countermeasures a nation like North Korea could use to try to get around U.S. missile defense systems, such as including decoys in the warhead.
+As the video below explains, there are various countermeasures a nation like North Korea could use to try to get around U.S. missile-defense systems, such as including decoys in the warhead.

 In light of these shortcomings, U.S. officials are considering other approaches to missile defense.
-According to the AP, this includes “boost phase” defense, in which the enemy missile is destroyed shortly after it’s launched, or developing a drone that could disable an ICBM with a solid-state laser.
+According to the AP, this includes “boost- phase” defense, in which the enemy missile is destroyed shortly after it’s launched, or developing a drone that could disable an ICBM with a solid-state laser.

 But developing those ideas would require two things in short supply these days: money and time.
-Trump’s drastic 2018 budget proposal called for a $340 million cut from missile defense programs.
+Trump’s drastic 2018 budget proposal called for a $340 million cut from missile-defense programs.
 Last week the House Armed Services Committee voted to provide $12.5 billion for missile defense, $2.5 billion more than Trump requested, in the 2018 budget.

-Even if more money is provided for missile defense, they systems can’t be improved fast enough to neutralize the threat from North Korea.
+Even if more money is provided for missile defense, the systems can’t be improved fast enough to neutralize the threat from North Korea.
 Experts note that while developing an ICBM is a big step forward for Pyongyang, it’s still several years away from being able to launch a nuclear weapon.
-But producing a reliable missile defense system could take even longer.
+But producing a reliable missile-defense system could take even longer.

 “These will take years and years — they are talking 2030,” Coyle, the former Pentagon weapons tester, told Politico.
 “And meanwhile, North Korea keeps getting better and better.
 The problem is technology is just not providing us the solutions.
 There is no technical solution.
 There really isn’t a military solution to North Korea.
 We’ve just got to engage with North Korea.”